-The effects of physical activities and alcohol are amplified.
+The effects of physical activities and alcohol are amplified up here.
 To be fair, just about everything you do at elevation will feel more difficult than it does back home.
-Because the air is thinner and your body won’t function as efficiently as it normally does.
+This is because the air is thinner and your body won’t function as efficiently as it normally does.
 And that is ok.
 Always remember to listen to your body and don’t push yourself too hard.

 It is Always Sunny

 Ok, so it isn’t always sunny.
 But with over 300 days of sunshine per year, the odds that you’ll catch a few sunny days are pretty good.
 However, at altitude, there is less protection from the sun’s rays.
 About 25% less protection, so sunscreen is highly encouraged.
 We never leave the house without lip balm, sunscreen, and sunglasses…even in winter.